azdavis/millet/docs/keywords.md

   end
 ```

-- In the `let ... in`, there are declarations.
+- In the `let ... in`, there is a sequence of declarations.
-- In the `in ... end`, there is an expression (or a sequence).
+- In the `in ... end`, there is an sequence of expressions (at least 1), separated by `;`.
-- The `let` first defines the declarations in the `let ... in`, then evaluates the expressions in the `in ... end` in sequence.
+- The `let` first defines the declarations in the `let ... in`, then evaluates the expressions in the `in ... end`.
 - The expressions may use bindings from the declarations.
 - The value of the whole `let` is the value of the last expression in the `in ... end`.

 ## `rec`

-Denotes a recursive lambda.
+Allow a `fn` to be recursive.

 ```sml
 val rec fact = fn